jbakic/Shielded/README.md

 Shielded works with value types, and the language automatically does the needed cloning.
 For ref types, it only makes the reference itself transactional.
-The class should then be immutable, or, if you have a class you want to make
+The class should then be immutable, or, if you're targetting the full .NET Framework, and if you have a class you want to make transactional:
-transactional:

 ```csharp
 public class TestClass {